ANSI/ISA-95

 ANSI/ISA-95, or ISA-95 as it is more commonly referred, is an international standard from the International Society of Automation for developing an automated interface between enterprise and control systems.
 This standard has been developed for global manufacturers.
 It was developed to be applied in all industries, and in all sorts of processes, like batch processes, continuous and repetitive processes.

+Objectives

 The objectives of ISA-95 are to provide consistent terminology that is a foundation for supplier and manufacturer communications, provide consistent information models, and to provide consistent operations models which is a foundation for clarifying application functionality and how information is to be used.

+Standard parts

 There are 5 parts of the ISA-95 standard.

+Part 1: Models and Terminology

 ANSI/ISA-95.00.01-2000, Enterprise-Control System Integration Part 1: Models and Terminology consists of standard terminology and object models, which can be used to decide which information should be exchanged.